Eddiebee/infonaija/index.md

   <option value="Zamfara">Zamfara</option>
 </select>
 ```
-### Datalist containing the all countries in the World
+# Datalist containing all countries in the World
 Yeah, all set and ready for your use, **blast your project**  _Cheers🥂🥂_

 ```html